Luke has a bachelor's degree in arts and humanities. He loves all things Star Wars.

 The diversity of the cast is also very refreshing.
 There's a place for everyone at Odd Squad, and it doesn't matter if you're a boy, a girl, a person of color, or disabled.
 This show empowers children, showing them that they can solve problems even though they're young.

 The best way to describe Odd Squad is this: imagine the Men in Black series, but it's about math and silliness.
 The funniest things about this show are how normal these odd occurrences are treated and that these children are the answer to these problems.
 Odd Squad agents appear from nowhere and just zap the problem away.
-For particularly more difficult cases, the educational aspect of the show shines very bright.
+For particularly more difficult cases, the educational aspect of the show shines very brightly.
 Whether it's about counting money or rounding, the agents use math concepts to solve their cases.
 In one episode, they explained Venn diagrams in a way that my 5-year-old could understand, and they did so using slime people who eat basketballs and fuzzy dice.

 One of the main gags of the show is that all the kids have 'O' names.
 My son also has an 'O' name, and that gives him even more of a reason to enjoy the show because he feels like he could be an agent, too.